scuzzydude/asimov/asimov.md

 For eleven years, I did not follow the Rockets.
 That was a big loss for me, and a because of some naming rights I'd acquired, somewhat of a personal tragedy.
 That loss of value fundamental my own personal wealth.

 When an athlete brings a championship to a city, he becomes part of the fabric of the city.
 Often, it's because they represent some fundamental characteristic of the city they play for.
 For example, here in Texas, we have San Antonio, whose archetype hero seems to be a grumpy old man.
-And Dallas, whose foundational principle seems to be, let's come in second to Houston.[^42] Let's be the second city in Texas to have a foreign-born NBA MVP lead us to a championship.[^43]
+And Dallas, whose foundational principle seems to be, let's come in second to Houston.[^42]

 In Houston, we have two fundamental archetypes for our heroes.
 The first, the ultra-hero, with the superpowers of moral strength, absolute faith, and unwavering courage.
 This is the universal hero archetype, across cultures, though few cities are lucky enough to get one.
 I was lucky enough to watch one this summer.
 It was another athletic big man with Nigerian roots who wore the number 34 on his jersey.
 I was pulling for Phoenix but was so happy when Giannis Antetokounmpo celebrated his championship victory in Milwaukee in July.
-Not nearly as happy as when Kevin Porter Junior dropped fifty on the Bucks in April.[^44]
+Not nearly as happy as when Kevin Porter dropped fifty on the Bucks in April.[^43]

 Hakeem Olajuwon would be a hero in any city.
 You cannot write better legendary mythology than his actual story.

 Raised by a hardworking, middle-class family in Lagos, Nigeria, Olajuwon played soccer growing up.
 Tall, he played goalie, but was nimble and athletic enough to get out and run the field.
 In high school, he picked up a basketball for the first time, within months was on the national team.
 An American scout arranged a visa and invitation for him to visit colleges in America, and his parents dug into their life savings to pay for his airfare.
 Hakeem arrived at JFK in New York during winter, took one step outside to catch a taxi, and realized he had zero desire to live in a cold place.
 He went back inside the airport and changed his ticket to Houston, as he'd heard it was warm.
 My brother, best decision you ever made.

 Hakeem flew to Texas and worked out for the coaches of the University of Houston, before even catching any sleep after his long journey.
 He was offered a scholarship, redshirting his first year.
 By the following summer, Hakeem was working out in the gym with Moses Malone, Rockets superstar and reigning NBA MVP.
 The next few years were a whirlwind, the Cougars become a national sensation, known as *Phi Slama Jama*, the tallest fraternity in Texas.
-They were sensational, run and gun and high flying, fun to watch, and they dominated the NCAA.
+The Cougars were amazing, run and gun and high flying, fun to watch, and they dominated the NCAA.
 Can you imagine how awesome it would be for a middle school in Texas just getting into basketball?
 I don't have to.

 The Cougars made it to the final four all three years Olajuwon played for the Cougars, though they did not win a championship.
 In 1984 Olajuwon declared for the draft, knowing the Houston Rockets had a 50% chance of landing the first pick.

 And they did.
-Hakeem Olajuwon was the first pick of the 1984 draft, one of the most talented drafts in NBA history.[^45] Hakeem joined second year player Ralph Sampson to form the Twin Towers.
+Hakeem Olajuwon was the first pick of the 1984 draft, the most talented draft in NBA history.[^44] Hakeem joined second year player Ralph Sampson to form the Twin Towers.
 Two years later, Hakeem and Ralph took the Rockets to the NBA Finals against the Boston Celtics, were they lost in six games.

 The Rockets lost Ralph Sampson due to injury and rebuilt the team around Olajuwon.
 There were several years of mediocre Rockets ball and supreme dominance by Olajuwon.
 It took several injuries, a trade request, new teammates and a new coach, Rockets legend Rudy Tomjanovich, before the Rockets finally got back on track, losing a heartbreaking second round series to Seattle in 1993.